 Later books were AMERICAN WOMEN’S HISTORY: AN A-Z (Prentice Hall, 1994), which has some 700 brief essays on individuals, organizations, issues, and events.
 MILESTONES: A CHRONOLOGY OF AMERICAN WOMEN’S HISTORY (Facts on File, 1997) places women in the context of the nation's development, beginning in 1492 with the fact that Columbus used maps that he obtained from his mother-in-law.

-Weatherford has also managed political campaigns and chaired the Florida Women’s Hall of Fame.
-Governor Lawton Chiles appointed her as a trustee of Hillsborough Community College, and she sometimes teaches at the University of South Florida.
-Also a member of the advisory board of the Center for Florida History at Florida Southern College, she has received grants from the Florida Humanities Council and other organizations.
+Weatherford alsohas managed political campaigns and chaired the Florida Women’s Hall of Fame.
+Governor Lawton Chiles appointed her as a trustee of Hillsborough Community College, and she taught a course called "Legacies: Women in America" at the University of South Florida.
+Also a member of the advisory board of the Center for Florida History at Florida Southern College, she received grants from the Florida Humanities Council and other organizations.

-Her husband, Roy Weatherford, is a philosopher and academic union leader; the multiplicity of his interests can be seen in his publications, which range from PHILOSOPHICAL FOUNDATIONS OF PROBABILITY THEORY to WORLD PEACE AND THE HUMAN FAMILY.
+Her late husband, Roy Weatherford, was a philosopher and academic union leader; the multiplicity of his interests can be seen in his publications, which range from PHILOSOPHICAL FOUNDATIONS OF PROBABILITY THEORY to WORLD PEACE AND THE HUMAN FAMILY.
 Both grew up in Arkansas, although Doris lived the first decade of her life in Minnesota.
 Roy went on to Harvard, where he earned his doctorate in 1972; Doris remains grateful for a graduate fellowship from Brandeis University.
-They love to travel and spend their leisure time gardening.
+They loved to travel and spent leisure time gardening.
 Their daughter, Margaret Weatherford Prater, has a degree in European history from Harvard and is an attorney and law librarian for the Department of Justice in Washington, DC.
 She married Jeff Prater, also a librarian, in 2009.

 - The World Who's Who of Women, 1996 and subsequent editions